taejs/book-exploring-async-basics/src/6_epoll_kqueue_iocp.md

 ## Completion-based event queues

-IOCP stands for I/O Completion Ports; in this type of queue you get a notification when events are completed, e.g., when data is read to a buffer.
+IOCP stands for I/O Completion Ports and is a completion-based event queue.
+This type of queue notifies you when events are completed.
+An example of this is when data has been read into a buffer.

 Below is a basic breakdown of what happens in this type of event queue: